NikSteel/fruitbot-fruitHelp/README.md

 ## Usage

-Copy two example bots from bots/examples and paste them into bots.
+Copy two example bots from the examples folder and paste them into the bots folder.
 Rename the copies in bots to player1.js and player2.js.
 Edit them and have fun!

-To disable one of the bots, add the following line of code to the start of its makeMove function:

-       return PASS;

 For more info on the available functions, you can checkout the fruitbot api at http://fruitbots.org/api/api

-## Change summary
+## frutiHelp API

-1. Commented out the references to mybot.js and simplebot.js from game.html
-2. Added examples directory to bots
+The fruitHelp API by Nik Steel makes a list of all available fruit and includes functions for working with those, such as calculating the distance between a player and a piece of fruit, choosing the fruit that has the minimum distance, and choosing a player action to move towards the targeted fruit with the minimum path.

+A description of the available functions and their usage is in the fruitHelp_api.js file in this repo.